mmgen/mmgen-wallet/README.md

 - **Wallet-free operation:** All wallet operations can be performed directly from your seed phrase at the prompt, allowing you to dispense with a physically stored wallet entirely if you wish.
-- Word-completing **mnemonic entry modes** customized for each of MMGen’s supported wordlists minimize keystrokes required during seed phrase entry.
+- Word-completing **mnemonic entry modes** customized for each of MMGen Wallet’s supported wordlists minimize keystrokes required during seed phrase entry.
 - **Stealth mnemonic entry:** This feature allows you to obfuscate your seed phrase with “dead” keystrokes to guard against acoustic side-channel attacks.
-- **Network privacy:** MMGen never “calls home” or checks for upgrades over the network.
+- **Network privacy:** MMGen Wallet never “calls home” or checks for upgrades over the network.
 No information about your wallet installation or crypto assets is ever leaked to third parties.
-- **Human-readable wallet files:** All of MMGen’s wallet formats, with the exception of incognito wallets, can be printed or copied by hand.
+- **Human-readable wallet files:** All of MMGen Wallet’s wallet formats, with the exception of incognito wallets, can be printed or copied by hand.
-- **Terminal-based:** MMGen can be run in a screen or tmux session on your local network.
+- **Terminal-based:** MMGen Wallet can be run in a screen or tmux session on your local network.
-- **Scriptability:** Most MMGen commands can be made non-interactive, allowing you to automate repetitive tasks using shell scripts.
+- **Scriptability:** Most of MMGen Wallet’s commands can be made non-interactive, allowing you to automate repetitive tasks using shell scripts.
 - The project also includes the [`mmgen-tool`][L] utility, a handy “pocket knife” for cryptocurrency developers, along with an easy-to-use [**tool API interface**][ta] providing access to a subset of its commands from within